 JWG uses a national model that relies heavily on data collection.
 The “specialist” is a dedicated staff person responsible for creating a student profile, identifying barriers, and delivering a series of model services (instruction and interventions) that will assist in eliminating student barriers.
 The data collection system tracks not only the student but the barrier removal process for each student.

-Since its pilot year in 2010-11, the JWG model has grown from 16 participating schools to 35 schools statewide in 2012-13.
-JWG’s annual student competition and training conference continues in 2013 with various competitions on JWG Model Curriculum and breakout training sessions in the areas of workplace and job skill development, and “after graduation” training and educational options.
+Since its pilot year in 2010-11, the JWG model has grown from 16 participating schools to 41 schools in the 2013-14 School year.
+JWG’s annual student competition and training conference will continue in March of 2014 with various competitions on JWG Model Curriculum and breakout training sessions in the areas of workplace and job skill development, and “after graduation” training and educational options.
+Location TBD, assume Olympia!